hhjami/offline-judge/README.md

 # README #

 This is a offline judge for automatic judging.
+Its based on shell scripting.
+Runs on linux.
+It's tested on ubuntu.
+But should run fine on any linux distro.

 ### What is this repository for? ###